harrisonlab/phytophthora_fragariae/README.md

 ```

 ##C)Identify genes with transmembrane domains
-WARNING: This has a high false positive rate
+WARNING: This has a high false positive rate - modified from the base script to allow greedy/conservative

 ```bash
 for Proteome in $(ls gene_pred/annotation/P.fragariae/*/*_genes_incl_ORFeffectors.pep.fasta)